 Two lines in the Makefile are used to keep a list of Strategy objects to compile.
-If your Strategy is imitative, add MyStrategy.o to the end of the line beginning

-FEARLUS_IMITATIVE_STRATEGY_OBJECTS=; if innovative, add MyStrategy.o to the end of the line beginning FEARLUS_INNOVATIVE_STRATEGY_OBJECTS=.
+If your Strategy is imitative, add MyStrategy.o to the end of the line beginning of the line beginning FEARLUS\INNOVATIVE\STRATEGY\OBJECTS=.
 Save the Makefile and then recompile the model using the make command.
 You should now be able to use the Strategy in a Strategy selector file without any problems.